ShravanShankarCS/esp-facialrecognition/README.md

 [![Project Showcase](https://i.imgur.com/su9OqSh.png)](https://youtu.be/LFXQLPcbmzs?feature=shared)

-# Facial Recognition System Features
+## Facial Recognition System Features

-## Features List

 #### 1. **Facial Recognition for Attendance**:
    - Detects and recognizes faces in real-time using a webcam or camera feed.